cadhain/moj-dev-test/README.md

-# 📝 Task Manager API
+# 📝 Task Manager API & Frontend

-A lightweight task management API built with [FastAPI](https://fastapi.tiangolo.com/) and SQLite, using SQLAlchemy for ORM and Pydantic for data validation.
+A lightweight task management app built with [FastAPI](https://fastapi.tiangolo.com/) (backend) and React (frontend), using SQLite for storage, SQLAlchemy for ORM, and Pydantic for data validation.

 ---